An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

 You can recover from an eating disorder, but it may take time and recovery will be different for everyone.

-After being referred to an eating disorder specialist or team of specialists, they'll be responsible for your care.
+If you're referred to an eating disorder specialist or team of specialists, they'll be responsible for your care.

 You may also need regular health checks if your eating disorder is having an impact on your physical health.

-It may also involve working through a guided self-help programme if you have bulimia or binge eating disorder.
+Your treatment may also involve working through a guided self-help programme if you have bulimia or binge eating disorder.

 Most people will be offered individual therapy, but those with binge eating disorder may be offered group therapy.